suit-it/style-boilerplate/README.md

         $ ./install

-  Option B (if option A doesn't work):
+  Option B (if option a doesn't work):

   1. Install all dependencies